pimterry/notes/README.md

 notes grep <part-of-a-note's-content>
 ```

-Search all note content for the given string and returns all the matches.
+Searches all note content for the given string and returns all the matches.

 ```
 notes open